Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

 - Secure Blade Assembly – Personal blenders usually come with a blade assembly that screws onto the cup or jar.
 Ensure that the blade assembly is tightly screwed on before blending.
-A loose blade can cause leaks and spills, potentially creating a mess or causing the blender to malfunction.
+A loose blade can cause leaks and spills, potentially creating a mess or causing it to malfunction.

 -